gluster/distaf/README.md

 * Forcing the order of execution if testcases whenever required
 * Integrating with nose tests for Jenkins friendly reporting format
 * Logs monitoring in each servers
+* setup_fs to create the initial xfs/ext4 partition before running the tests
 * More and more library functions

 Integration Work